mhorga/mhorga.github.io/_posts/2016-05-25-using-metalkit-part-13.markdown

 output.write(distance < 0 ? float4(float3(light), 1) : float4(0), gid);
 {% endhighlight %}

 We adopted a basic light model above, called [Lambertian](https://en.wikipedia.org/wiki/Lambertian_reflectance) (diffuse) light, where we need to multiply the normal with the normalized light source.
+We will talk more about lighting in a future article, however, if you are interested in learning more about lighting models, [here](https://www.evl.uic.edu/aej/488/lecture12.html) is a great resource for your reference.
 The output image should look like this:

 ![alt text](https://github.com/MetalKit/images/raw/master/chapter13_3.png "3")

+We how have a good looking, illuminated object in the scene (planet in the sky), however, the object still presents a homogeneous surface.
+We can make it look more realistic in two ways: either apply a texture to it (in a later article), or add some noise to the `planet` color, which is what we are going to do next.

+__Noise__

+The output image should look like this:

 ![alt text](https://github.com/MetalKit/images/raw/master/chapter13_4.png "4")